jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

   * compareTo

 !SLIDE bullets incremental transition=blindY
 .notes Actors just don't respond to messages, they can become/unbecome.
 NEVER define public methods on your actor.
 They would also be exposed by TestActorRef, and ActorRef should in general mask any ability to call those methods.
-But the real problem is that if someone DOES get a reference to your actor, they can call into the actor with another thread, which introduces the very concurrency issues you're trying to avoid by using actors!
+But the real problem is that if someone does get a reference to your actor, they can call into the actor with another thread, which introduces the very concurrency issues you're trying to avoid by using actors!
 # Why TestActorRef?

 * Uncertain behavior and responses of Actors